Skip to content

 Comment

-This exercise combines forward bending and rotation and prepares for technical movements.
+This exercise combines forward bending and rotation and prepares the practitioner for technical movements.